kumar04988/kumar04988/README.md

 ## Hi there 👋
 I'm from the India, currently in the South 🌎.
-I'm a huge fan of Node.js, TypeScript, open-source, and writing code for software development 💻.
+I'm a huge fan of Node.js, TypeScript, open-source, and writing code for any interesting software application 💻.
 When I'm not crushing bugs or building dreams, I can be found readig books 📖, lifting weights 🏋️.

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning app deployments